Asymptotic Bounds for t(3,n) and an Application to t(4,n): The upper bound for t(3,n)

-\begin{theorem}[{\upshape {\bf Brewster, Cockayne, and Mynhardt} \cite{BrewsterCockayneMynhardt}}] The blue subgraph of a red-blue edge-coloring of a complete graph contains a $3$-element irredundant set if and only if the red subgraph contains a $K_{3}$ or an induced $6$-cycle. \end{theorem}
+\begin{theorem}[Brewster, Cockayne, and Mynhardt \cite{BrewsterCockayneMynhardt}] In a red-blue coloring of the edges of a complete graph, the blue graph contains a $3$-element irredundant set if and only if the red graph contains a triangle or an induced cycle of length six. \end{theorem}

-The following lemma will be also used.
-The \emph{independence number} of $G$, denoted by $\alpha(G)$, is the number of vertices in a maximum independent set of $G$.
+The third ingredient is Shearer's lower bound for the independence number of a triangle-free graph.

-\begin{lemma}[{\upshape {\bf Shearer} \cite{shearer1983}}] Let
+\begin{lemma}[Shearer \cite{shearer1983}] Let